manthanugemuge/profile-picture-generator/README.md

-# Profile-Picture-Generator
+# Profile Picture Generator
 A Simple Web Application using HTML, CSS, jQuery &amp; API

 ## About The Project

 A Simple Web Application using HTML, CSS, jQuery &amp; API